-G. Rudolph Gordh Jr., Professor, Chair Elwood G. Parker, Professor Benjamin Marlin, Associate Professor
+Benjamin Marlin, Associate Professor, Chair G. Rudolph Gordh Jr., Professor Elwood G. Parker, Professor Danielle Moran, Assistant Professor

 Mathematics has been called the language of the sciences and, more broadly, the most powerful tool for the analysis of patterns across all fields of study.
-The main mission of the Guilford College Mathematics Department is to promote an understanding of and appreciation for this vision of mathematics.
+The main mission of the Department of Mathematics is to promote an understanding of and appreciation for this vision of mathematics.
 Since the power of mathematics derives from both descriptive and inferential aspects it is important to consider the possibility for its misuse while emphasizing its enormous potential for good.
 In practice, students are expected to participate actively in both the formulation of mathematical questions and in trying to solve them, using appropriate mathematical methods.
 This goal includes the understanding that students will be expected to demonstrate mastery of the basic mathematical concepts and methods relevant to the questions they are trying to solve.